Loading organizations...

 Key people at HelpShare.

-HelpShare was founded by T.A.
+HelpShare was founded in 1998 by T.A.
 McCann (Founder and CEO).

 Key people at HelpShare.

-HelpShare was founded by T.A.
+HelpShare was founded in 1998 by T.A.
 McCann (Founder and CEO).

 HelpShare does not appear as a distinct company in available sources; the query likely refers to HealthShare Exchange, a healthcare technology organization focused on secure health information sharing.
 Its mission is to provide secure access to health information, enabling preventive and cost-effective care, improving patient care quality, and facilitating care transitions in the Philadelphia tri-state region (Pennsylvania, Delaware, New Jersey) and beyond.[1]
 HealthShare Exchange serves healthcare stakeholders like providers, payers, and patients by building a trusted community platform for data interoperability, addressing fragmentation in health data to support better outcomes.[1]